scipy/scipy/benchmarks/README.rst

   when there is any code change in the benchmark routine or in setup/setup_cache.

-  This can be controlled manually by setting a fixed benchmark verison number, using the ``version`` attribute.
+  This can be controlled manually by setting a fixed benchmark version number, using the ``version`` attribute.
 See `ASV documentation`_ for details.